jaantollander/masters-thesis/content/21_puhti.md

 In CSC systems, users have a *user account* which can belong to one or more *projects*.
 We use projects for setting quotas and accounting for computational resources and storage.
 We measure the usage of computational resources in *Billing Units (BU)*.
-Resources, such as reserved CPU cores, memory, local disk, GPUs, and storage use different rates of BUs.
+Resources, such as reserved CPU cores, memory, local disk, GPUs, and storage, use different rates of BUs.

 Puhti associates each user account with a *user* and each project with a *group*.
 We can use user IDs (UID) and group IDs (GID) as identifiers for measuring file system usage at the user or group level.